librity/ft_born2beroot/README.md

 - `/mnt`: Mount directory for file systems by sysadmins
 - `/srv`: Service data, like web apps

+### `apt` Virtual Packages

+When there are different packages that would all satisfy the same arbitrary dependency, that dependency is given a dummy name and becomes a virtual package: a named group of packages that provide similar basic functionality.
+This allows for other packages to require dependencies without needing to know exactly which package is being used.

 ### Security-Enhanced Linux (SELinux) vs. AppArmor

 They're both Linux kernel security modules.